Nesousx/masoopy-web/content/posts/2021-06-10-HTB-ScriptKiddie..md

 [HTB - ScriptKiddie](https://app.hackthebox.eu/machines/314)

 ## Recon
- Initial recon tells us the box is running linux, and that's about it!
+ Initial recon tells us the box is running Linux, and that's about it!

 ## Enum
  During the enum phase